LennartFr/ALFTrading/README.md

 The US economy is made up of a large number of private companies, that all issue stocks, also known as equities, to raise money to help finance their activities.

-The stocks all have a dollar value and can be bought and sold by anyone.
+The stocks all have a dollar value and can be bought and sold by anyone through a stock broker.
 The value of the stocks is determined by how successful the company is in the economy.
 A stock can and will grow in value and fall in value depending on how successful the issuing the company is in the economy.
 The vaue will change daily.